-In 19 states, if you have Original Medicare and need a power wheelchair or scooter, your provider or supplier should first contact Medicare and request prior authorization.
+If you have Original Medicare and need a power wheelchair or scooter, your provider or supplier should first contact Medicare and find out if you need to request prior authorization.
 Prior authorization means that Medicare must be asked for permission before you can get a certain service or item.
-This requirement affects you if you live in one of the following states: AZ, CA, FL, GA, IL, IN, KY, LA, MD, MI, MO, NJ, NY, NC, OH, PA, TN, TX, and WA.
+This requirement only applies to certain power wheelchairs and scooters.

 Your provider or supplier must send the prior authorization request to the Durable Medical Equipment Medicare Administrative Contractor (DME MAC).
 The DME MAC will respond within 10 business days (sooner if your health would be harmed by going without equipment), either approving or denying your request.